azureric/cogs121-sp16-ass2/README.md

 transportation of people and goods on our highway system.
 With a massively expansive highway system and a limited amount of resources, CHP officers are faced with the problem of how they can position themselves in the most strategic places to prevent and respond to motor vehicle collisions.
 This is where Crash Vis comes in.
-Our application is capable of visualizing real-time statistics on motor vehicle collisions in a way that can be easily interpreted by officers to help them identify problem areas on the road.
+Our application is capable of visualizing statistics on motor vehicle collisions in a way that can be easily interpreted by officers to help them identify problem areas on the road.
 The easier it is for our officers to see the problem, the easier it is for them to control traffic and prevent collisions.

 -------------------------------------------------------------------
 #Authors/Contributions:
-* Bonnie Chinh:
+* Bonnie Chinh:     Brainstorm ideas for assignment.
+Implemented the information bar.
-* Joseph Martin:
+* Joseph Martin:    Brainstorm ideas for assignment.
+Help with design, README documentation, writing.
-* Anjelica Thang:
+* Anjelica Thang:   Brainstorm ideas for assignment.
+Set up and manage SQL for Postgre database.
+Assist with overall design and debugging.
-* Lok Wong:
+* Lok Wong:         Set up connection to Postgre database.
+Implemented homepage and help functionality.
+Assist with design.
-* Chen Yang:
+* Chen Yang:        Reorganized and implemented the d3 visual with data obtained.
+Assist with debugging.

 -------------------------------------------------------------------
-#instructions:
+#Instructions:
 1. Click on a region to view the cities in that region.
 2. Position your mouse over the city you want to know more about.
 3. Click anywhere to zoom out and explore another region.